-The national park is composed of three large volcanic islands (Komodo, Rinca and Padar), and numerous smaller ones.
+The national park is composed of three large volcanic islands (Komodo, Rinca, and Padar), and numerous smaller ones.
 It is a great area for hiking, snorkeling and scuba diving.

-2. Visit the Tanah Lot temple in Bali
+2. Visit the Tanah Lot Temple in Bali

 3. Hike an Active Volcano!

 Hiking Mount Bromo is popular with both Indonesian and international travelers and it is without a doubt one of the things not to miss when traveling to Indonesia.

 Legend has it that a brave prince sacrificed his life for his family, so therefore the people here appease the Gods once a year during the annual Kasada festival where offerings of vegetables, chickens and money are thrown into the crater of the volcano.

-Insider tip: the best time to visit Mount Bromo is from May until October and if you want to avoid the crowds, better skip the weekends.
+The best time to visit Mount Bromo is from May until October and if you want to avoid the crowds, better skip the weekends.

-4. Be amazed at the Istiqlal Mosque
+4. Be Amazed at the Istiqlal Mosque

 The Istiqlal mosque is the largest one with a magnificent dome that will take your breath away.
 It is open to everyone.

-The Kecak and Fire dance is one of the most popular traditional Balinese dances and you can watch this in Pecatu, a beach resort located in the southern peninsula of Bali.
+The Kecak and Fire dance is one of the most popular traditional Balinese dances and you can watch this at Uluwatu temple in Pecatu, on the southern peninsula of Bali.

-6. Learn how to cook a spectacular meal
+6. Learn How to Cook a Spectacular Meal